miniflux/website/content/docs/alpine.md

 apk add miniflux miniflux-openrc miniflux-doc
 ```

-Do not forget to install Postgresql:
+Do not forget to install PostgreSQL:

 ```
 apk add postgresql postgresql-contrib